Self-Confirming Transformer for Belief-Conditioned Adaptation in Offline Multi-Agent Reinforcement Learning: Experiments

+\textbf{Offline Datasets.} The offline trajectories representing random, medium, and expert levels of play are divided into three datasets, where each dataset consists of 1 million transitions.
+The random dataset is obtained from unrolling episodes of a randomly initialized policy.
+The medium dataset is obtained by stopping the training phase of MATD3 once it reaches a medium level of play and then unrolling the episodes.
+The expert-level dataset is given by collecting transitions from the MATD3 once it is fully trained.

+\textbf{Baselines.} We conduct a comparative study between SCT and existing works based on imitation learning, offline MARL, and sequence modeling.
+Specifically, we consider the following baselines.

-We implement the Behavior Cloning to imitate the three predators behavior recorded in the dataset.
-It consists of a Multilayer Perceptron with ReLu activation and dropout.
-The input consists of the 3 predator's observation history concatenated and flattened.
-Since our context-length is 20, the network's inputs are $20 \times 16 \times 3 = 960$-dimensional for simple tag and $20 \times 24 \times 3 = 1440$-dimensional for simple-world.
-The output are 6 dimensional (three 2-dimensional actions).
-We utilize Mean Squared Error (MSE) loss during training, with dataset's actions as ground truth.
-The hyperparameters are summarized in \Cref{tab:bc-hyper}.
+\textbf{1) Behavior Cloning (BC).} Behavior Cloning is an imitation learning algorithm \cite{hussein17imitate-survey} where the three predators' behavior recorded in the dataset is replicated.
+The implementation consists of a Multilayer Perceptron with ReLu activation and dropout.
+The input consists of the three predator's observation histories concatenated and flattened.
+We utilize mean squared error loss during training, with the dataset's actions as ground truth.
+The hyperparameters are summarized in \Cref{tab:hyper}.